-The Bureau's guidelines on the Management of Natural Genetic Diversity on Pennsylvania State forest Lands allows for the planting of non-natives for the purposes of addressing climate change, non-native insects and pathogen destruction, and rehabilitating severely disturbed sites.
-Additional guidelines, recommendations, and considerations for the use of non-native plants on SF lands are found in the Pennsylvania Bureau of Forestry Planting and Seeding Guidelines.
+The Bureau's guidelines on the Management of Natural Genetic Diversity on Pennsylvania State Forest Lands allows for the thoughtful planting of non-native plants for the purposes of addressing climate change, non-native insects and pathogen destruction, and rehabilitating severely disturbed sites.
+Additional guidelines, recommendations, and considerations for the use of non-native plants on state forestlands are found in the Pennsylvania Bureau of Forestry Planting and Seeding Guidelines.
 Furthermore, the bureau maintains sustainable management certification by the Forest Stewardship Council (FSC).
 According to the FSC standard, the use of non-native species should be carefully controlled and actively monitored to avoid negative ecological impacts.
-This document provides an assessment and justification process to plant non-native trees or shrubs on SF lands.
+This document provides an assessment and justification process to plant non-native trees or shrubs on state forest lands.
 All plantings of non-native trees or shrubs should go through this assessment and justification process prior to use.